-Emma Daisy Gertel's artistic talent, passion for community and creating is evident through her work as an advocate, an educator and creator.
+Emma Daisy Gertel's artistic talent, and passion for community, and creating is evident through her work as an advocate, educator, and creator.
 During her time as a student at Mount Mary, Daisy found the supportive and collaborative community to be integral to her personal and professional growth.

-Through a volunteer role, Daisy would be introduced to her first employer, Express Yourself Milwaukee; this opportunity would lead her down a nearly 13-year path of service, artistic expression and leadership.
+Through a volunteer role, Daisy would be introduced to her first employer, Express Yourself Milwaukee; this opportunity would lead her down a nearly 13-year path of service, artistic expression, and leadership.
 The primary mission of Express Yourself Milwaukee was to offer at-risk and marginalized youth, ages 7-21, the opportunity to gain access to multi-discipline art programs, meeting them where they were in their life and their neighborhoods.
-As Daisy continued to develop as an artist, she embraced the opportunity to grow her skillet, serving as an assistant arts facilitator, administrator, grant writer and eventually as Co-Executive Director of the organization.
+As Daisy continued to develop as an artist, she embraced the opportunity to grow her skill set, serving as an assistant arts facilitator, administrator, grant writer, and eventually as Co-Executive Director of the organization.

 A forever advocate of supporting women and a talented artist, Daisy's indelible mark is felt in communities across the nation.

 Founded in 1969 as a way for alumnae to give back to their alma mater, the Starving Artists Show has provided support, community, and a tradition, unlike any other show of its kind.

 Under the leadership of Mount Mary alumnae, the Mount Mary Starving Artists Show began with a simple purpose, to raise money for the college.
 As dedicated volunteers, active ambassadors of the arts, and connected members in their communities, the show grew exponentially and introduced thousands of supporters to the beautiful Mount Mary campus and the passionate alumnae and their families.